Skip to content

 What is Qingming?

-You may have heard the term Qingming used in relation to tea but what does this term mean?
+You may have heard the term Qingming used to describe certain teas but what does this term mean?
 Qingming (also known as Chingming, or Tomb Sweeping Day) is a traditional Chinese festival that usually falls between the 1st and 5th of April each year.
 The literal translation of the name is “pure brightness”.
 During this time families visit the tombs of their ancestors to clean the gravesite and make ritual offerings.
-It also an extremely important day in the calendar for green tea harvesting.
+It is also an extremely important day in the calendar for green tea harvesting.

 Qingming Festival, Singapore